openvlc/OpenVLC/OpenVLC1.3_revA/README.md

   We need to flash the BBB with a Debian image.
 To do that we need a SD Card with at least 4 GB.
 Follow these steps:

-  - Format the SD Card with SD card formatter with overwrite format.
+  1. Format the SD Card with SD card formatter with overwrite format.
-  - Download the image from the link https://debian.beagleboard.org/images/bone-debian-8.7-iot-armhf-2017-03-19-4gb.img.xz
+  2. Download the image from the link https://debian.beagleboard.org/images/bone-debian-8.7-iot-armhf-2017-03-19-4gb.img.xz
-  - Write the image ”bone-debian-8.7-iot-armhf-2017-03-19-4gb” to the SD Card with Win32 Disk Imager.
+  3. Write the image ”bone-debian-8.7-iot-armhf-2017-03-19-4gb” to the SD Card with Win32 Disk Imager.

 ## Flashing the BBB

   Now we have the SD Card ready with the image, we need to flash the BBB.

-  - With the power disconnected, insert the SD Card into the BBB and power it up with the USB cable.
+  1. With the power disconnected, insert the SD Card into the BBB and power it up with the USB cable.
-  - Connect through SSH to the IP 192.168.7.2.
+  2. Connect through SSH to the IP 192.168.7.2.
-  - Now we’re running the OS on the SD Card, let’s flash it into the BBB.
+  3. Now we’re running the OS on the SD Card, let’s flash it into the BBB.
 Move to /opt/scripts/tools/eMMC and run sudo ./bbb-eMMC-       flasher-eewiki-ext4.sh.
-  - Wait until it says “eMMC has been flashed”.
+  4. Wait until it says “eMMC has been flashed”.
 Once it finishes, disconnect the usb cable and with the BBB switched off, remove the SD Card.

 ## Setting up the OS

   Firsts steps are preparing the beaglebone.
 This must be done in TX as well as in RX.
 These are the steps:

-  Disable the HDMI: The HDMI uses some PRU pins that we need to use.
+  1.Disable the HDMI: The HDMI uses some PRU pins that we need to use.
 To disable the HDMI cape edit the uEnv.txt file:
   ´´´
   sudo nano /boot/uEnv.txt
   ´´´